-- a) A distribution point is defined as an agreed location at which copies are handed to or left for pick up by the consumer. - i) You should be able to provide details of the terms and conditions between the publisher and the distribution points for the supply and collection of copies, including any financial arrangements. - b) Examples of ineligible distribution (because it is not regular and consistent) include distribution to irregular exhibitions, rotational sampling, and variations in gross supply due to fluctuations in demand (except as allowed due to seasonal variation rules).
-Such copies may be claimed as Sample Free Distribution.
+- a) A distribution point is defined as an agreed location at which copies are handed to or left for pick up by the consumer. - i) You should be able to provide details of the terms and conditions between the publisher and the distribution points for the supply and collection of copies, including any financial arrangements.

 G3.
-Copies are made available at the known distribution points for pick up or receipt by consumers a) You must be able to provide evidence, from the third party responsible, of the number of copies made available for pick up or receipt at each distribution point by consumers.
+Copies are made available at the known distribution points for pick up or receipt by consumers

-- i) Typically, suitable evidence will be a delivery note signed and dated by a responsible third party individual (at the time of delivery) confirming the number of copies of the particular issue of the publication supplied and that they have made available for pick up or receipt at the particular location. - ii) Where the individual confirming the delivery is the driver/distributor, additional verification such as the deliverer's manager signing to confirm completion, or the inclusion of a time of delivery may be required where ABC deems appropriate for audit purposes. - iii) Ordinarily an individual based at the distribution point should be signing the delivery note at the time of the delivery.
-However if the signatory is unavailable at the time of delivery they can complete the delivery note left with the consignment and return to the publisher within 5 working days or before the distribution of the next issue (whichever is the sooner). - b) Where your ABC monitored free distribution claim is for the net number of copies picked up or received by consumers at a distribution point, you must be able to provide evidence of the number of copies returned/not picked up at each relevant distribution point. - i) Typically, suitable evidence will be a returns note signed and dated by a responsible third party individual (at the time of collection) confirming the number of copies of the publication returned/not picked up, including the time collected.
-If there is no evidence you cannot assume 100% distribution but instead due to lack of evidence must treat distribution as zero. - ii) Ordinarily an individual based at the distribution point should be signing the returns note at the time of the collection.
+- a) You must be able to provide evidence, from the third party responsible, of the number of copies made available for pick up or receipt at each distribution point by consumers. - i) Typically, suitable evidence will be a delivery note signed and dated by a responsible third party individual (at the time of delivery) confirming the number of copies of the particular issue of the publication supplied and that they have made available for pick up or receipt at the particular location. - Where the individual confirming the delivery is the driver/distributor, additional verification such as the deliverer's manager signing to confirm completion, or the inclusion of a time of delivery may be required where ABC deems appropriate for audit purposes. - iii) Ordinarily an individual based at the distribution point should be signing the delivery note at the time of the delivery.
+However if the signatory is unavailable at the time of delivery they can complete the delivery note left with the consignment and return to the publisher within 5 working days or before the distribution of the next issue (whichever is the sooner). - b) Where your ABC monitored free distribution claim is for the net number of copies picked up or received by consumers at a distribution point, you must be able to provide evidence of the number of copies returned/not picked up at each relevant distribution point. - Typically, suitable evidence will be a returns note signed and dated by a responsible third party individual (at the time of collection) confirming the number of copies of the publication returned/not picked up, including the time collected.
+If there is no evidence you cannot assume 100% distribution but instead due to lack of evidence must treat distribution as zero. - Ordinarily an individual based at the distribution point should be signing the returns note at the time of the collection.
 However if the signatory is unavailable at the time of collection they can complete the returns/collection note left at the time of collection and return to the publisher within 5 working days or before the distribution of the next issue (whichever is the sooner). - iii) Distributors and their agents must not have a disincentive to accurately report the net number of copies picked up/received by consumers.